Queensland Tertiary Admissions Centre

 STAT + Bridging programs

-A STAT result might also combine with other preparatory/bridging courses.
-Visit our Institution profiles or call the institution you wish to apply to for more information,
+A STAT result might also combine with other preparatory and bridging courses.
+Refer below to check specific requirements, visit our Institution profiles or call the institution you wish to apply to for more information.

 STAT + QLD Senior External Subject Examination